RSE-Sheffield/hacktoberfest2020/content/04-git-command-line/12-pull-upstream-changes.en.md

 If we run:
 ```
-$ git fetch origin
+$ git fetch --prune --all
 # followed by
 $ git status
 ```
-We can see, **it is now lagging behind** the upstream remote.
+We can see that your local repository **is now lagging behind** the upstream remote.
 That's because it's still missing all the files contributed by the other participants.

-To synchronise your **origin** remote, **Push**  the changes you've just pulled into your local repository by running:
+To update your **origin** remote with commits from the upstream repo, **Push**  the changes you've just fetched into your local repository by running:
 ```
 $ git push origin HEAD
 ```

 > ### Once you've pushed, all the repositories should now be showing as synced. :tada:

-## Run the analysis
+## Run the analysis (optional)

 To run the analysis, open the project in Rstudio, click on the `plot_trait_evolution.Rmd`, then click on the Knit button.
 This should render including everybody's species!
 See more on [Rmarkdown notebooks](https://rmarkdown.rstudio.com/authoring_quick_tour.html#Overview)